 - Make clients happy.
 Meet or exceed your client’s expectations and establish a reputation for customer satisfaction.

 - Save money.
 Reduce or eliminate the need for re-dos or follow-up support due to imperfect deliverables.

 - Motivate your team.
-Prevent frustration due to mistakes and encourage confidence in your team.
+Prevent frustration from mistakes and encourage confidence in your team.

-In many ways, quality assurance and quality control are codependent for project success.
+In many ways, QA and QC are codependent for project success.
 Let’s look at examples of how they interact.

 Quality control vs. quality assurance examples

 Suppose you are working on a software development project.
-Quality assurance includes developing standardized pieces of code, while quality control involves testing the code after it’s written.
-If any mistakes are found in the code during quality control, providing feedback to quality assurance will ensure the code is updated to prevent future errors.
+QA includes developing standardized pieces of code and quality control involves testing the code after it’s written.
+If any mistakes are found in the code during QC, providing feedback to QA will ensure the code is updated to prevent future errors.